testbenchcc/recorder/README.md

 - **Recording Defaults**: Set default maximum recording duration
 - **Theme**: Adjust seven primary UI colors (`base`, `surface0`, `surface1`, `surface2`, `text`, `subtext1`, `overlay2`, `accent_start`, `accent_end`).
 By default these use a Catppuccin-style dark palette.
 - **Whisper.cpp Root**: Configure the root folder of your Whisper.cpp checkout (containing the `models/` and `build/bin/` directories) used by both Whisper and VAD.
   - **Whisper Transcription Server**: Configure Whisper.cpp integration settings, including server URL, response format, and a default model selected from the discovered `models/*.bin` files.
+Changing the default model in the Configuration page immediately tells the running Whisper server to load that model when Whisper integration is enabled.
 - **VAD Segmentation**: Fine-tune Voice Activity Detection parameters for speech segment detection
 - **Button**: Set minimum interval between button presses to prevent accidental double-presses
 - **VAD Binary**: Configure the VAD binary and model.
 The UI also shows a status line indicating whether the binary and model paths resolve correctly.